wiredmatt/anilist-wrapper/README.md

 ```

-### Getting more details of anime and manga (merges two Media objects, one without details (returned from .search<MediaType>) and the other one with details).
+### Getting more details of anime and manga
+Merges two Media objects, one without details (returned from .search<MediaType>) and the other one with details.

 ```js
 await AnilistClient.animeDetails(animes[0])